Laxminarayan Temple

-It was the first large Hindu temple built in Delhi and is often called Birla Mandir due to being constructed by the Birla family.
-The temple is spread over 3 hectares (7.5 acres), adorned with many shrines, fountains, and a large garden with Hindu and Nationalistic sculptures, and also houses Geeta Bhawan for discourses.
-The temple is one of the major attractions of Delhi and attracts thousands of devotees on the festivals of Janmashtami and Diwali.
+It was the first large Hindu temple built in Delhi and is called Birla Mandir due to being constructed by the Birla family.
+The temple complex covers about 3 hectares (7.5 acres) and includes shrines dedicated to Shiva, Ganesha, Hanuman and Buddha, as well as fountains, gardens and a Geeta Bhawan, a hall used for religious discourses.
+It is one of Delhi's major Hindu temples and attracts large numbers of devotees during Janmashtami and Diwali.